Azure/bicep-types-az/generated/containerservice_0/microsoft.containerservice/2025-10-01/types.md

 ## ManagedClusterAgentPoolProfile
 ### Properties
 * **availabilityZones**: string[]: The list of Availability zones to use for nodes.
 This can only be specified if the AgentPoolType property is 'VirtualMachineScaleSets'.
-* **capacityReservationGroupID**: string: AKS will associate the specified agent pool with the Capacity Reservation Group.
+* **capacityReservationGroupID**: string: The fully qualified resource ID of the Capacity Reservation Group to provide virtual machines from a reserved group of Virtual Machines.
+This is of the form: '/subscriptions/{subscriptionId}/resourcegroups/{resourceGroupName}/providers/Microsoft.Compute/capacityreservationgroups/{capacityReservationGroupName}' Customers use it to create an agentpool with a specified CRG.
+For more information see [Capacity Reservation](https://learn.microsoft.com/en-us/azure/virtual-machines/capacity-reservation-overview)
 * **count**: int: Number of agents (VMs) to host docker containers.
 Allowed values must be in the range of 0 to 1000 (inclusive) for user pools and in the range of 1 to 1000 (inclusive) for system pools.
 The default value is 1.
 * **creationData**: [CreationData](#creationdata): CreationData to be used to specify the source Snapshot ID if the node pool will be created/upgraded using a snapshot.
 * **currentOrchestratorVersion**: string (ReadOnly): The version of Kubernetes the Agent Pool is running.
 If orchestratorVersion is a fully specified version <major.minor.patch>, this field will be exactly equal to it.
 If orchestratorVersion is <major.minor>, this field will contain the full <major.minor.patch> version being used.